USS Seawolf Arrives in Guam

-APRA HARBOR, Guam -- The Seawolf-class fast-attack submarine USS Seawolf (SSN 21) sails into Apra Harbor, outside of Naval Base Guam, July 15.
+APRA HARBOR, Guam (Aug 25, 2022) -- The Seawolf-class fast-attack submarine USS Seawolf (SSN 21) sails into Apra Harbor, Naval Base Guam, Aug 25.
 Seawolf is a nuclear powered fast-attack submarine and is the lead ship of its class.
-(U.S. Navy photo by Mass Communication Specialist Seaman Apprentice Darek Leary).
+(U.S. Navy photo by Mass Communication Specialist Seaman Darek Leary)

 |Date Taken: